WASdev/azure.websphere-traditional.cluster/docs/howto-update-for-was-fixpack.md

 Note: **Wait for images to be published before proceeding with this step.** The steps included in this section are also applied to release new features / bug fixes which have no changes to the images.

 1. How to update the version of the solution?
-   * Increase the [version number](https://github.com/WASdev/azure.websphere-traditional.cluster/blob/main/pom.xml#L40) of the `version.azure.websphere-traditional.cluster` property, which is specified in the `pom.xml`.
+   * Increase the [version number](https://github.com/WASdev/azure.websphere-traditional.cluster/blob/main/pom.xml#L23) which is specified in the `pom.xml`.
    * Also update the [`twasNdImageVersion`](https://github.com/WASdev/azure.websphere-traditional.cluster/blob/main/src/main/bicep/config.json#L17) and [`ihsImageVersion`](https://github.com/WASdev/azure.websphere-traditional.cluster/blob/main/src/main/bicep/config.json#L23) in the `config.json` (obtained from publish step)
    * If creating a new Plan, update the `pid` value as described in [How Azure customer usage attribution works in the IBM Partner Center offers](https://github.com/WASdev/azure.websphere-traditional.image/blob/main/docs/howto-update-pids.md).
    * Get the PR merged